martenframework/marten/docs/docs/schemas/how-to/create-custom-schema-fields.md

 #### `serialize`

-The `#serialize` method is responsible for serializing a field value, which is essentialy the reverse of the [`#deserialize`](#deserialize) method.
+The `#serialize` method is responsible for serializing a field value, which is essentially the reverse of the [`#deserialize`](#deserialize) method.
 As such, this method must convert a field value from the "Crystal" representation to the "raw" schema representation.

 For example, this method could return the string representation of a `UUID` object: